 May 31 — Cruising Saxon Switzerland, Dresden, Germany

-After lunch, on board the ship, enjoy an afternoon of cruising on the intimate SWISS RUBY through the German countryside on the way to Dresden.
+After lunch on board the ship, enjoy an afternoon of cruising on the intimate M.S.
+Swiss Ruby through the German countryside on the way to Dresden.
 Arrive in time to possibly enjoy an evening of cultural entertainment in one of the many venues in this picturesque town.

 Dinner is on board the ship this evening.
 Overnight in Dresden.
 (B,L,D)